mathieu-benoit/SitecoreOnAzureWebAppLab/README.md

 ## Introduction

 This hands-on lab is a step-by-step lab which allows to target different roles (dev, ops, etc.) with different levels of expertise with Sitecore or Microsoft Azure.
 By provisioning the necessary Azure services needed you will be able to play with the key features of them on Azure.
+Let's say it's not a Sitecore training, it's more a Microsoft Azure training.

-You will need an Azure subscription to be able to run this lab for the Azure services provisioning.
+You will need an Azure subscription to be able to run this lab for the Azure services provisioned.

 You will need these different assets from Sitecore – if you don’t, please ask your Sitecore partner or rep:
 - License.xml to run Sitecore XM on Azure Web App